 What if I fail my Last to Complete – Supplementary assessment?

 If your supplementary assessment is not passed successfully, your final result will be recorded as a SN fail grade with a numerical mark that equates to your percentage mark out of 100 for just that supplementary assessment.

 Like all other fail results recorded in 2020 after April 2020, this SN fail will not be included in your GPA calculation and will not appear on your academic transcript.

-The 2020 unit I failed is a prerequisite for one my requisite units Will I still need to pass the pre-requisite unit I failed in order to enroll in the requisite unit?
+The 2020 unit I failed is a prerequisite for one my requisite units Will I still need to pass the pre-requisite unit I failed in order to enrol in the requisite unit?

-Yes, you will need to successfully complete your pre-requisite unit before you can enroll into the requisite unit.
+Yes, you will need to successfully complete your pre-requisite unit before you can enrol into the requisite unit.

 Despite the fail result not showing up your transcript or GPA, the university still needs to ensure that you have achieved a satisfactory level of competency to move to the next stage of your studies.

 Will I be assessed for Academic Progress Review?

 Yes, any failed units will be taken into consideration in an Academic Progress Review.

 However, the challenging presented by COVID-19 will be considered in any progress decisions with the university focusing on the provision of academic and personal support for students who have had their studies disrupted.